Sidney Fields: Career

 Fields played the hot-tempered, bald-headed landlord of the rooming house where Abbott and Costello lived.
 He was a frequent target of gags and schemes foisted by the two main characters.
 Fields also played numerous other roles, almost always wearing a wig, moustache, glasses or other disguise.
 (These characters were often related to the landlord.)
-The ensemble cast included Hillary Brooke as a neighbor and love interest of Lou Costello's, Gordon Jones as Mike the Cop, who was a dimwitted comedic foil for the boys, Joe Besser as Stinky Davis, a 40-year-old man dressed in a Little Lord Fauntleroy suit, and Joe Kirk as Mr. Bacciagalupe, an Italian immigrant caricature who ran different small businesses, depending on the episode.
+The ensemble cast included Hillary Brooke as a neighbor and love interest of Lou Costello's, Gordon Jones as Mike the Cop, who was a dimwitted comedic foil for the boys, Joe Besser as Stinky Davis, a 40-year-old man dressed in a Little Lord Fauntleroy suit, and Joe Kirk (Costello’s brother-in-law) as Mr. Bacciagalupe, an Italian immigrant caricature who ran different small businesses, depending on the episode.

 The show ran for two seasons and played in syndication for decades.
 After the show ended, Sidney played occasional small roles in television shows, and worked as a staff writer and comedian in Jackie Gleason and His American Scene Magazine.

 Fields retired to Las Vegas, where he died of lung cancer, on September 28, 1975, age 77.